mikeandike523/GuitarTunerWin/README.md

 # GuitarTunerWin
 A Self-Contained Guitar Tuner App for Windows 10

-Use this app to tune your guitar strings to any note and plot tuning accuraxcy in real time.
+Use this app to tune your guitar strings to any note and plot tuning accuracy in real time.

 ![image](https://user-images.githubusercontent.com/29407507/125884134-11c8422c-a00f-4db8-9705-a46765246a9a.png)